 Additionally, the processes of freezing and thawing soil can affect the decomposition of organic substances in the soil as well as impact the migratory patterns and physiology of biota living in the soil.
 Greenhouse gas exchange between the atmosphere and land surface may be minimal when soil is frozen, but can increase following spring thaw in a dramatic release noted in research as "respiratory burst."

 Ultimately, Zhang and Armstrong will characterize the climatology — timing, duration, thickness and areal extent — of seasonally frozen soils over the entire GCIP region from 1978 forward.
-The data set generated will be archived at the NSIDC and made available to researchers.
+The data set generated will be archived at NSIDC DAAC and made available to researchers.

 Reprinted from the Earth System Monitor

 Skogland, T.S., Lomeland, and J. Goksoyr, 1988: Respiratory burst after freezing and thawing of soil: experiments with soil bacteria.
 Soil Biol.
 Biochem., 20, pp. 851-856.